 Pie Funds Management Limited, as the Manager, is responsible for managing the assets of the Funds and fund administration.
-The manager is entitled to a management fee of 1.85% (plus GST, if any) of the gross asset value ("GAV") per annum for the Pie Australasian Growth Fund, subject to a minimum of \$150,000 per Fund.
-The management fee is calculated daily and paid monthly and used to cover expenses of management fees, administration fees, supervisor fees, audit fees and other expenses payable by the Funds.
+The Manager is entitled to a management fee of 1.85% (plus GST, if any) of the gross asset value ("GAV") per annum for the Pie Growth UK & Europe Fund and 1.45% (plus GST, if any) for the Pie Global Growth 2 Fund and the Pie Global Growth Fund, subject to a minimum of \$150,000 per Fund.
+The management fee is calculated daily and paid monthly and used to cover expenses of management fees, administration fees, supervisor fees, supervisor fees, audit fees and other expenses payable by the Funds.
+The Pie Chairman's Fund paid an administration fee to the Manager of \$50,000 pro rata and calculated daily until 30 June 2021.
+From 1 July 2021, the Pie Chairman's Fund incurred a management fee of 0.09% (plus GST, if any), calculated daily and paid monthly to the Manager.